lrq3000/fast_gemini_ai_for_excel/README.md

 Note that if you make any change to the sourcecode files, you will need to delete the modules in your Excel sheet and import again the files.

-### How to use Gemini_udf_p (parallel processing UDF)
+#### How to install Gemini_udf_p (parallel processing UDF)

 To use it, you need to import the .bas and .cls files as modules in any Excel file where you want to use the function.

 1. Open the **VBA editor** (`Alt + F11` -- or on some laptops, you may need to press `Fn + Alt + F11`)

 2. Then go to `File > Import File...` and select `Gemini_udf/GeminiAI.bas`.
 It should be imported under a `Module` folder.
 NOTE: if you get a #NAME error, this means the module could not be imported, so make sure this file has CRLF line endings (you need to clone the git repository, you cannot just download the raw file from rawgithub).

 3. Do the same with the `Gemini_udf/cGeminiRequest.cls` file, it should be imported under a `Class Module` folder.
 NOTE: if it gets imported as a simple Module instead of a Class Module (or if you get the error `Expected: instruction end`, then ensure the .cls file has CRLF line returns and not just LF.

+4. Also import `JsonConverter.bas` and `Dictionary.cls`, which are necessary helper modules to parse LLM's JSON responses, they work on both Windows, Mac and Linux.

-4. In any cell, type `Gemini_udf_p("Prompt text"&A1;"Gemini_API_key";"Gemini_model")`.
+5. In any cell, type `Gemini_udf_p("Prompt text"&A1;"Gemini_API_key";"Gemini_model")`.
 The Gemini model is optional, and also a max word count for the response can be added as a 4th optional argument.
 The cell should now show "Pending..."

-5. Use the fill handle to copy while increasing the counter over a range of cells.
+6. Use the fill handle to copy while increasing the counter over a range of cells.
 All the cells should show "Pending...".
 Note: if you want to be able to re-run the command, it is now time to make a copy in another cell or in a notebad, because the result will replace the formula.

-6. Open the Macros viewer (press `Alt + F8` or `Fn + Alt + F8` on some laptops), then select `StartGeminiPoller`, and tap on the `Execute` button.
+7. Open the Macros viewer (press `Alt + F8` or `Fn + Alt + F8` on some laptops), then select `StartGeminiPoller`, and tap on the `Execute` button.
 The cells should now all get filled with their final values after a short time (depending on the the selected AI model latency).
 Note that the results will replace the formula, so the formula is now lost once the poller is executed and the results are received.

-7. Optional: If you want to be able to call the UDF again next time you open the file without having to import again the modules, you can save your worksheet as a `.xslm` file.
+8. Optional: If you want to be able to call the UDF again next time you open the file without having to import again the modules, you can save your worksheet as a `.xslm` file.

 Development note: to test changes you might make to the code, after importing both modules, in the Microsoft Visual Basic for Applications window (ALT+F11), click on Debug > Compile (name of) VBA project.
 This should highlight any issue.
 This is necessary if after a change you get cells showing a #VALUE error.

+## Usage

+### `Gemini_udf_p(prompt, api_key, [model], [word_count], [maxDelayMs], [retries], [server_url], [asynchronous])`

+This User-Defined Function (UDF) for Microsoft Excel allows users to send prompts directly to Large Language Models (LLMs) from an Excel cell.
+It supports Google Gemini (bring your own API key) or ChatGPT-compatible API endpoints (including offline self-hosted servers such as ollama).
+It is designed to operate efficiently, supporting by default asynchronous parallel processing with automatic soft exponential backoff retries (ie, longer and longer wait times after each failures) to avoid hitting rate limits.

+**Arguments:**

+*   **`prompt`** (String, Required): The text prompt or query to be sent to the LLM.
+*   **`api_key`** (String, Optional): Your Google Cloud API or OpenAI-compatible key for authenticating requests.
+Leave empty if using an offline self-hosted server such as ollama.
+*   **`model`** (String, Optional, Default: `"gemini-2.5-flash-preview-05-20"`): Specifies the LLM model to be used.
+*   **`word_count`** (Long, Optional, Default: `0`): Desired word count for the generated response.
+*   **`maxDelayMs`** (Long, Optional, Default: `500`): Maximum delay in milliseconds between retries for API requests.
+    The wait will be random in this bound.
+Will be multiplied for each retry.
+*   **`retries`** (Integer, Optional, Default: `2`): Number of times to retry an API request if it fails.
+*   **`server_url`** (String, Optional, Default: `""`): Custom server URL for the Gemini API endpoint.
+*   **`asynchronous`** (Boolean, Optional, Default: `True`): Controls execution mode. `True` for asynchronous parallel processing (returns "Pending...", updates later); `False` for synchronous sequential processing (waits for response after each cell's processing, returns directly).

+**Returns:**

+*   **Variant**: The generated text response from the Gemini LLM.
+Returns "Pending..." initially in asynchronous mode, then press ALT+F8 and select StartPoller to launch the requests.
+In case of an error, it may return an error message or a specific error value.

+**Example usages:**
+   * offline selfhosted ollama call:
+     `=Gemini_udf_p("What is the capital of France?";"a";"qwen2.5:1.5b";0;500;2;"http://localhost:11434")`

 ## License